 On the other hand, potential jurors who are bicycle enthusiasts may have strong opinions (and be less forgiving) about the manner in which inexperienced cyclists ride and utilize the roads.
 Some advocates may fault an inexperienced bicyclist for riding on the sidewalk or for failing to “take the lane” in moving traffic and riding too close to the curb.

 Much of the hostility towards cyclists is based on the public’s lack of knowledge about the rules governing the operation of bicycles on the roadway, as well as driver frustration at having to slow down when coming upon a bicyclist.
 Thus, voir dire is an opportunity to begin stressing the point that cyclists have an equal right to use the roadway, have the same rights and responsibilities as automobiles, and that motorists are legally obligated to share the roads with bicyclists.

-For more information about litigating bicycle accidents, contact Timothy Barber at 608.283.6740 or email@example.com.
+For more information about Bicycle Law Primer, contact Attorney Timothy M. Barber at email@example.com or 608.283.6740.

 Axley Brynelson is pleased to provide articles, legal alerts, and videos for informational purposes, but we are not giving legal advice or creating an attorney/client relationship by providing this information.
 The law constantly changes, and our publications may not be currently updated.
 Before relying on any legal information of a general nature, please consult legal counsel as to your particular situation.
 While our attorneys welcome your comments and questions, keep in mind that any information you provide us, unless you are now a client, will not be confidential.